German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Mistake #1: Choosing a Pension Insurance With a (Partially) Guaranteed Return

-It sounds great to have a guaranteed return, but typically these come at the expense of creating a very low return.
+It sounds great to have a guaranteed return, but typically, this comes at the expense of creating a very low return.

 Choosing a guarantee typically means the guaranteed part of the product will be invested in bonds with minimal or even negative returns.
 Be aware that you also have to pay high fees (usually 1-2 % annually) to the insurance company, so your net return could compound be negative, with these fees deducted from the (guaranteed) return.